In this article

 What's the difference between reimbursable and non-reimbursable expenses?

-Reimbursable expenses are primarily those directly linked to business endeavors.
+Reimbursable expenses are primarily those directly linked to business purposes.
 On the other hand, non-reimbursable expenses aren't directly linked to the primary activities of a company.

-To start, let's look at some examples of the types of reimbursable expenses that are common in small business situations:
+To start, let's look at some common types of reimbursable expenses for small businesses:

 Reimbursable expenses